-Visit The Grand Appeal’s YouTube channel for more exciting behind-the-scenes films!
+Visit the Gromit Unleashed YouTube channel for more exciting behind-the-scenes films!

 Our Gromit Unleashed sculptures were designed by an array of talented artists, designers and celebrities.